-OASIS E is one of the most extensive updates in the history of the OASIS data set.
-Many new items and new OASIS sections will go into effect on January 1, 2023.
-Section K is a new section that has been added to the OASIS data set to capture documentation related to swallowing and nutritional status.
-A few items that appear on previous OASIS data sets will be located in Section K, including M1060-Height and Weight, and M1870 Feeding/Eating.
+OASIS E was one of the most extensive updates in the history of the OASIS data set.
+Many new items and new OASIS sections went into effect on January 1, 2023.
+Section K is a new section that was added to the OASIS data set to capture documentation related to swallowing and nutritional status.
+A few items that appear on previous OASIS data sets are located in Section K, including M1060-Height and Weight, and M1870 Feeding/Eating.
 In this blog, we will discuss the one new item that will make its debut in OASIS E Section K, K0520-Nutritional Approaches.

 Click here to schedule a conversation with HealthRev Partners to get effective home health OASIS reviews done with no money down.